Aanangoyal/a3-Aanangoyal-a25/README.md

 ## Design/Evaluation Achievements
-Names: Goyal, A. and Diamond, J.
+Names: Theo and Diamond.
-1. Aarogya R. suggested adding a confirmation dialog before deleting data to prevent accidental deletions.
+1. Thei suggested adding a confirmation dialog before deleting data to prevent accidental deletions.
 2. Diamond recommended improving the table layout by adding sorting functionality for better usability.
-3. Aarogya R. also proposed including a search bar to filter movies by title or category.
+3. Theo also proposed including a search bar to filter movies by title or category.
 4. Diamond suggested enhancing the user experience by displaying a summary of the total number of movies and their categories at the top of the results page.